pragmaxim-com/blockchain-benches/README.md

 Defaults: 10_000_000 rows, temp dir; fst uses a 2 GB memtable

-### Results
+### Goal

-The bench shows that just a prototype of `fst-lsm` levels up with parity-db which is already blazing fast
+The goal is to make a hybrid storage engine that combines fjall-rs with fst-lsm such that :
+ - fjall is used for key-value pairs
+ - fst-lsm is used for value-key pairs (index)